 The stories I’m interested in mostly have to do with the problems of liberal democracy: where it came from, where it’s going, how it’s working or not working, and how to make it work better for everyone.
 I’d make a joke about being cursed to live in interesting times, but all times are interesting times.

 I was born in Moscow.
-And though I moved to the United States as a child, the motherland will always be with me.
-Many of my stories, though not all of them, will have to do with Russia, Ukraine, Eastern Europe, and other nearby countries.
+And though I moved to the United States as a child, much of my professional life, both in and out of journalism, has been focused on Russia, Ukraine, Central Asia, and the Caucasus.

 Needless to say, it’s not a hopeful time for liberal democracy in the region.
 But I’m an optimist to the end — I hate cynicism more than anything.
 There are stories worth telling about Russians, Ukrainians, Georgians, Uzbeks, and everyone else who haven’t given up the struggle.